BLOGGER TEMPLATES AND TWITTER BACKGROUNDS

-La Boca is one of Buenos Aires' most colorful districts.
+La Boca is one of Buenos Aires most colorful districts.
 Italian immigrants were the first settlers of La Boca, and the working class neighborhood was Buenos Aires' first port.

 Today the buildings in the barrio are painted in bright colors.